Vickyberg/Vickyberg/README.md

  I'm Olamide

-- 🌱 I’m currently learning software engineering
+- 🌱 I’m a software engineer
-- 👯 I’m looking to collaborate on exercise and projects
+- 👯 I’m looking to collaborate on projects
 - 💬 Ask me about anything
 - 📫 How to reach me (akinnusivictor098@gmail.com)
-- ⚡ Fun fact: a basketball 🏀 player and volleyball 🏐 player ,music lover
+- ⚡ Fun : a basketball 🏀 player and volleyball 🏐 player ,music lover
+- 👨‍🔬 Fun Fact : A great thing comes with a great responsibility